 M.A., Ph.D., University of Pennsylvania

 Carl Shaw teaches all levels of ancient Greek language and literature.
 His scholarly interests lie broadly in the areas of Greek literature and culture, with a particular focus on drama.
-He has recently completed his book, Satyric Play: The Evolution of Greek Comedy and Satyr Drama (Oxford University Press, 2014), and is currently writing articles on classical drama and Petronius' Satyricon.
-For the 2013-2014 academic year, he was awarded both an NEH Summer Fellowship and the Loeb Classical Library Fellowship to begin his next book project, a complete collection and translation of the texts and testimonia relating to Greek and Roman satyr drama.
+He is the author of Satyric Play: The Evolution of Greek Comedy and Satyr Drama (Oxford University Press, 2014), and Euripides: Cyclops (Bloomsbury Publishing, 2018).
+He was recently awarded both an NEH Summer Fellowship and the Loeb Classical Library Fellowship for his work on satyr drama, and he is currently writing articles on various elements of classical drama.
 Other research interests include performance studies, comedy and satire, ancient obscenity, and genre theory.

 Greek Monsters and Marvels

-Advanced Greek: Homer's Iliad; Herodotus' Histories; Plato's Symposium; Euripides' Cyclops and Homer's Odyssey; Aristophanes' Lysistrata
+Advanced Greek: Euripides’ Cyclops and Homer’s Odyssey; Herodotus’ Histories; Homer’s Iliad;

 Euripides and Aristophanes on the Greek Stage